ArenKDesai/Aren-s-Notes/Plant Cells.md

 Multicellular plants.
 They have membrane-bound organelles, and DNA enclosed in a nucleus.
 They have a cytoskeleton, and some have cell walls of cellulose or chitin.

 ### Plasmolysis
-When there's too many solutes outside the
+When there's too many solutes outside the cell, so water moves out of the cell.